kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

       ```bash
       kubectl get pods
       ```

+      > [!NOTE]
+      > If you skip this step, the binding is automatically deleted after the maximum allowed expiration time (7200 seconds) passes.

-3. To delete the instance bindings for the instance, perform steps 12 and 13.
-To deprovision the Kyma runtime, run:
+2. To deprovision the Kyma runtime, run:

       ```bash
       curl -s -X DELETE "$PROVISIONING_SERVICE_URL/provisioning/v1/environments/$INSTANCE_ID" -H "accept: application/json" -H "Authorization: bearer $TOKEN"
       ```

       > [!NOTE]
       > You can delete the runtime independently of the bindings.
 Existing bindings do not block the runtime deprovisioning.